tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/_index.md

 #### contrarian investors
 > Contrarian investors use sentiment indicators to determine what the majority of investors expect prices to do in the future, so that they can move in the opposite direction.

-#### onsumer Price Index (CPI)
+#### Consumer Price Index (CPI)
 > Price index which measures the cost of living by measuring the prices of a given basket of goods.
 The CPI is often used as an indicator of inflation.

 #### continuation pattern
+> A chart formation indicating that the current trend will continue.

+#### continuous public disclosure
-> A chart formation indicating that the current trend will continue. continuous public disclosure The act of a public corporation complying with continuous disclosure requirements set out by the relevant provincial securities act.
+> The act of a public corporation complying with continuous disclosure requirements set out by the relevant provincial securities act.

 #### contract holder
 > The owner of a segregated fund contract.